openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Jitter](003_images/MeshJitterEndlessSmall.gif)

 On each frame, we are going to move each vertex by a small, random amount.
-Instead of using [ofRandom()](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofRandom) to displace our vertices, we are going to use [ofSignedNoise()](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofSignedNoise).  ofSignedNoise() will return random values that are smoothed out in time.
+Instead of using [ofRandom()](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofRandom) to displace our vertices, we are going to use [ofSignedNoise()](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofSignedNoise) which generates a thing called Perlin noise.
 Check out Daniel Shiffman's description of Perlin noise in section [1.6 Perlin Noise (A Smoother Approach)](http://natureofcode.com/book/introduction/) of his online book.
+Perlin noise yields random values that smoothly vary over time.
+You can get a good idea of the difference between random values and perlin noise by checking out figure 1.5 and figure 1.6 of Daniel's book.

+With ofRandom(), you specify a range of values, and it returns a random value within that range.
+If you were to call it multiple times in a row, you will (very, very likely) get a new value every time you call it.
+Perlin noise works a bit differently.  ofSignedNoise() will always return a value between -1.0 and 1.0, but you still have to pass in an input to the function.
+Think of ofSignedNoise() as a squiggly line drawn on graph paper.
+You pass in a coordinate, an x value, and it will return the corresponding y value.
+If you were to call ofSignedNoise(3.0) multiple times, you would get the same value every time.

-In order to displace our vertices, we are going to use the 1D version of ofSignedNoise() which takes a single input and returns a value between -1.0 and 1.0.
-We are going to tell ofSignedNoise what time it is, and it will return a smoothly varying random value.
-Since we want our vertices to appear to move independently of one another, when we displace vertex one, we need to use a different time than when we displace vertex two.
+When using Perlin noise to generate motion, it is common to pass in the current time as the input (the x value).
+So, in order to displace our vertices, we are going to pass in the time (using [ofGetElapsedTimef()](http://www.openframeworks.cc/documentation/utils/ofUtils.html#!show_ofGetElapsedTimef]) to ofSignedNoise, so that it will give us values that change smoothly over time.
+One caveat - we want our vertices to appear to move independently of one another.
+If we pass in the same time to ofSignedNoise for every vertex, then every vertex will move in the same direction.
+When we displace vertex one, we need to use a different time than when we displace vertex two (and vertex 3, vertex 4, etc.).

+Let's jump into the code.
 Add this to your header:
 ~~~.h
 		vector<ofVec3f> offsets;
 ~~~

-And inside of your setup function add:
+And add the following two lines to your setup function:
 ~~~.cpp
     // Add this line:
     ofSetFrameRate(60);